Soap Opera Rapid Aging Syndrome

 - Deliberately invoked by the witches in Wyrd Sisters when the witches realize their Hero is only 3 years old.
 Instead of waiting for him to grow older, they move the entire kingdom of Lancre 15 years into the future

-- In the novel The Amorous Umbrella (sequeal to The Incredible Umbrella), Our Hero ends up in a universe based in 1950's soap opera tropes, where he is trapped for several years.
+- In the novel The Amorous Umbrella (sequel to The Incredible Umbrella), our hero ends up in a universe based in 1950's soap opera tropes, where he is trapped for several years.
 Being a dimensional outsider, he notices the SORAS cases, but nobody else does, even when it's pointed out to them.
 It worries him that a stepson he acquired, now an infant, will be an adult in five or six years and may - in an Oedipus Rex-inspired plotline common with 1950's soap operas - attempt to kill him.

 - In the Adrian Mole series, Glenn is born in 1990, but is already twelve years old in 1997 (when Adrian discovers he is Glenn's father) and then becomes a soldier in 2002 at age seventeen.